mkhsueh/mkhsueh.github.io/source/_posts/2015-01-26-namespacing-per-environment-with-mybatis-and-spring.markdown

 </beans>
 ```

-Now when the application is invoked with VM args {% codeblock %} -Dspring.profiles.active=prod {% endcodeblock %} the session factory that loads namespace-prod.xml gets constructed and injected into the DAO object.
+Now when the application is invoked with VM args {% codeblock %} -Dspring.profiles.active="prod" {% endcodeblock %} the session factory that loads namespace-prod.xml gets constructed and injected into the DAO object.
 Back to implementing features we go!